CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Masculine and feminine.
 Pronouns will include the corresponding masculine, feminine, and neuter forms.

 Will and shall.
-“Will” and “shall” have the same meaning.
+“Will&rdquo; and “shall&rdquo; have the same meaning.

 Time periods.
-In computing periods from a specified date to a later specified date, the words “from” and “commencing on” (and the like) mean “from and including,” and the words “to,” “until,” and “ending on” (and the like) mean “to but excluding.”
+In computing periods from a specified date to a later specified date, the words “from&rdquo; and “commencing on&rdquo; (and the like) mean “from and including,&rdquo; and the words “to,&rdquo; “until,&rdquo; and “ending on&rdquo; (and the like) mean “to but excluding.&rdquo;

 When action may be taken.
 Any action permitted under this Agreement may be taken at any time and from time to time.

 Time of day.
 All indications of time of day mean [New York City] time.

 Including.
-“Including” means “including, but not limited to.”
+“Including&rdquo; means “including, but not limited to.&rdquo;

 Or.
-“A or B” means “A or B or both.”
+“A or B&rdquo; means “A or B or both.&rdquo;

 Statutes and regulations.
 References to a statute refer to the statute and all regulations promulgated under or implementing the statute as in effect at the relevant time.
 References to a specific provision of a statute or regulation include successor provisions.
 References to a section of the Bankruptcy Code also refer to any similar provision of Bankruptcy Law.